MOSEK/mosek.rust/doc/source/api.rst

 *Returns:* ``(nrmy,nrmslc,nrmsuc,nrmslx,nrmsux,nrmsnx,nrmbars)``
     ``nrmy : f64``
-        The norm of the y vector.

     ``nrmslc : f64``
-        The norm of the slc vector.

     ``nrmsuc : f64``
-        The norm of the suc vector.

     ``nrmslx : f64``
-        The norm of the slx vector.

     ``nrmsux : f64``
-        The norm of the sux vector.

     ``nrmsnx : f64``
-        The norm of the snx vector.

     ``nrmbars : f64``
-        The norm of the bars vector.

-Compute norms of the primal solution.

 .. index:: get_dviol_barvar